Login

 KNOWLEDGE AND UNDERSTANDING:

-By the end of this course students should:
+By the end of this course, students should:

 MAKING JUDGEMENTS:

-Fundamental economic concepts together with some quantitative methods are necessary tools for conducting economic analysis, but the ability to critically integrate these tools into logical decision-making constructs is the overarching goal of the course.
-Students and future graduates will be able to apply economic concepts, together with quantitative methods and technical information relating to the decision environment, to assist policy makers and target groups in evaluating economic trade-offs and in making rational economic decisions.
+Fundamental economic concepts, together with some quantitative methods, are necessary tools for conducting economic analysis, but the ability to critically integrate these tools into logical decision-making constructs is the overarching goal of the course.
+Students and future graduates will be able to apply economic concepts, together with quantitative methods and technical information relating to the decision environment, to assist policymakers and target groups in evaluating economic trade-offs and in making rational economic decisions.
 Students will also be capable of analysing and evaluating broad economic and social problems concerning the allocation of individual, firm and social resources within their specific degree interest area.

 COMMUNICATION SKILLS: